MobileChromeApps/mobile-chrome-apps/plugins/chrome.identity/README.md

 Refer to docs at: [http://developer.chrome.com/apps/app_identity.html](http://developer.chrome.com/apps/app_identity.html)

-For iOS, you need to create a "web" entry in your [API Dashboard](https://code.google.com/apis/console/)
+For iOS, you need to create a "web" entry in your [API Dashboard](https://code.google.com/apis/console/).
+Put this web `client_id` in your manifest (as shown below), and never the Android one (it is automatically extracted from your APK).

 For Android, you need to create an "Android" entry in your [API Dashboard](https://code.google.com/apis/console/)